 Rollator walkers come in various types, each designed to cater to specific needs and preferences.
 Here are some of the most common types of rollator walkers:

-• Basic Rollator: This type of rollator walker is a simple model that comes with a basic frame and minimal features.
+• Standard Rollators: These models come with a simple frame and four wheels, ensuring better balance for everyday use.
 It is ideal for individuals who need assistance with balance and stability.

 There are two important features of rollator walkers to address; are they 3-wheeled or 4-wheeled?
 Each has its own advantages and disadvantages, and choosing the right one can make a big difference in your daily life.